I Can’t Stick to a Diet and I’m Glad!

 As I got ready to write this last paragraph I have been trying to think of one single person I know personally that has lost weight and kept it off.

 I haven’t been able to think of one person either from my personal or work life that successfully dieted and kept the weight off.

 Most people it seems stay around a certain point and gradually get a little bigger as the years go by.
 The few people I know that actually lost significant weight, have all gained it back.

 I’m sure there are people out there who have.
 All I’m saying is that I don’t know any of them.

 Just because diets don’t work doesn’t mean there’s no hope.
-I’m a believer in eating real food in real portions.
+I a believe in eating real food in real portions.
 I’m not perfect and my diet isn’t always perfect as much as I wish it was.

 I’m so glad that I can’t stick to a diet.
 I haven’t been very successful in dieting but it’s forced me to learn to eat better and smarter.
 It took many years after the first time I felt fat to learn to not fear food.
 For ten years now, not only do I not fear food, I truly appreciate and enjoy what I eat.

 Hi, I'm Sara Garska and I'm so happy you're here!
 Big changes can happen with a shift in thinking.
 Over time, you transform your life into the one you always dreamed of having.
 As a certified life and weight loss coach, I can help you create a life you love.
 Click here to schedule a free 50-minute coaching session.